Stephen Thomas (Medal of Honor): Postwar

 General Thomas started the war as a Democrat, but by the time he returned home, he was a Republican.
 "But the opposition of the old party, whose favorite he had been, would not permit it, and he was obliged to defend his course in public.
 The leaders with whom he had affiliated said to him after his return from the war, 'THOMAS, you've changed; we haven't.'
 'Fools never do,' was his reply.

 He refused to be a candidate for governor, but did serve as lieutenant governor in 1867 and 1868 under Governor John B. Page.
 He served as a delegate to the soldiers' convention that nominated General Ulysses S. Grant for the presidency.

 He was appointed by President Grant as a U.S. pension agent in 1870, and served in that capacity for eight years.
 In the late 1880s Thomas was president of the U.S. Clothes Pin Company, of Montpelier, which had 15 employees and customers worldwide.
 He was also president of the North Haverhill Granite Company.

 He served as commander of the Department of Vermont, Grand Army of the Republic, and as president of the Vermont Officers' Reunion Society.
 He was Companion #09174 of the Military Order of the Loyal Legion of the United States, or MOLLUS, through its Vermont Commandery.

 General Thomas died in Montpelier, and was buried at Green Mount Cemetery in Montpelier.
+On October 19, 1914—the 50th anniversary of Cedar Creek — his regiment dedicated a birth marker to him in Bethel-Gilead.